York Rafael

-York Rafael (born 17 March 1999) is a professional footballer who plays for Superettan club Oddevold, primarily as a left midfielder.
+York Rafael (born 17 March 1999) is a professional footballer who plays for K League 1 club FC Anyang, primarily as a left midfielder.
 Born in Sweden, he represents the Rwanda national team.

 Club career

 York Rafael started his football career with Gävle side Brynäs IF in 2011.
 He joined Sandvikens IF's youth academy two years later and made his senior debut with them as a 15-year-old in Division 2.
 In 2015 Rafael went on trials with European clubs Watford and Lazio, as well with Swedish IFK Göteborg the previous year, without signing any contracts.

-After having been linked with a move to AIK, Rafael instead joined Allsvenskan club Gefle IF on loan in August 2016.
+While being linked with a move to AIK, Rafael instead joined Allsvenskan club Gefle IF on loan in August 2016.
 He made his Gefle debut in Svenska Cupen, playing 90 minutes against Söderhamns FF on August 24.
-It was followed up with his professional debut in Allsvenskan three days later against Djurgårdens IF, in which he came on as a substitute in the final minutes.
+It was followed up with his Allsvenskan debut three days later against Djurgårdens IF, in which he came on as a substitute in the final minutes of the game.

 On 11 December 2017, he joined IFK Värnamo in Superettan, Sweden's second tier.
 During the 2018 season, York returned to his old club Sandvikens IF on loan.
 On 11 December 2018, Kalmar FF announced, that they had signed Rafael on a deal until the end of 2021.